Pycord-Development/pycord-next/REWRITE_OVERVIEW.md

 ## Namespace

-Byfar one of the smallest yet most significant changes is our namespace.
+By far one of the smallest yet most significant changes is our namespace.
 While v2 used to have the discord namespace for v3 to signify we're not a fork anymore